 Via dei Coronari is a slightly less touristy area.
 In areas like that in Italy, knowing some Italian can really make your adventure that much richer.
 With my free instant download of essential Italian phrases, you can screenshot it and be blending in like a local in no time.

 Once you’ve gotten your fill, start walking toward the Trevi Fountain.
-In total it’s about a 20 minute walk, but on your way there, you’ll pass some of the best things to do in Rome in 2 days: Piazza Navona, the Fountain of Neptune, and the Pantheon.
+In total it’s about a 20 minute walk, but on your way there, you’ll pass by omse other great sites: Piazza Navona, the Fountain of Neptune, and the Pantheon.
 Stop and marvel at all of them before you eventually reach the Trevi Fountain.

 It will be very crowded and not at all like how Lizzy McGuire experienced it.
 That’s OK, toss in a coin anyway.
 You should be able to bump enough elbows to get a decent picture in front of it.